cirosantilli/git-tutorial/log.md

 ### S

-Find commits that added or removed a given word:
+Find commits that added or removed a given word (it appears on the diff):

     git log -Sword